Acumatica/Acumatica-Surveys/README.md

 Ability to copy the survey from an old survey, what gets copied?
 Survey questions, recipients?
 We have tested only employees list
 Testing to be done on iOS device

+##More Information
+To see a demonstration of *Acumatica Surveys*, click on the following link:  [Placeholder]